apache/submarine/website/docs/devDocs/Development.md

 In this document, we only focus on the last two components.
 You can learn how to develop server, database, and workbench here.

+## Video

+From [This Video](https://youtu.be/32Na2k6Alv4), you will know how to deal with the configuration of Submarine and be able to contribute to it via Github.

 ## Develop server

 ### Prerequisites